 Goodman-Bacon (2021) has developed a method to decompose the 2WFE DD estimate into the 2x2 weighted estimates from which it is derived.
 Using this difference-in-differences decomposition model, we can uncover the extent to which the 2WFE DD estimate depends on 2x2 DD estimates which compare earlier to later treated counties.
 The Goodman-Bacon decomposition model is currently only available for strongly balanced panels in which treatment only changes from 0 to 1 over time.
 To estimate the decomposition model, we define treatment as a binary variable that is equal to one in all years after a county goes live in the DMC-ODS waiver and is equal to zero otherwise.
-The ES design is similar to the DD design but will allow the effect of the DMC-ODS waiver to vary from a specified number of months prior to introduction.
+The ES design is similar to the DD design but will allow the effect of the DMC-ODS waiver to vary from a specified number of months prior to introduction of the waiver to a specified number of months after the introduction.